OzanAtaykan/university-voting-system/README.md

 - personal details (first and last name, email, profile picture?)
 - school details (university name, course name, year group, type of degree?)
 - account details (password, maybe display name?)

+### Suggestions
+- learn to use email API and send verification code?
+- use google API to get list of universities? instead of letting user type it out
+- maybe do this "list of universiteis" per country?